fablabbcn/smartcitizen-enclosures/SmartCitizen Outdoor Cases V2.0-2.1/Milled HDPE/README.md

 An additional cap is added to cover the hole in case no cable is needed.

+#### Foam cover

+An additional [foam cover](components/CLIP-FOAM.stl) has been included for high humidity environments.
+The print settings need to be adapted with:

+- 0.2mm layer height
+- Detect thin walls

 ### Top

 Single sided milling.
 The part has a stepped milling for letting heat out, without letting water in.